turrnut/Nickel/README.md

     Do Not Modify "runtime" Directory: It is crucial not to delete or edit any files located within the "runtime" directory.
 Altering these files may result in the program not functioning correctly.

-## Source Code
-    You can access the source code by navigating to https://github.com/turrnut/Nickel All code in this repository is under the public domain.

 ## Technical Support

 If you encounter any technical issues or have questions, please feel free to contact us: